Cervical cancer: Understanding late effects of radiotherapy

 - Sexual problems: You might experience narrowing of the vagina and dryness that can make penetrative sex uncomfortable.

-- Lymphoedema: You might have swelling in the legs or lower body due to fluid buildup.
+- Lymphoedema: You might have swelling in the legs or lower body due to fluid building up.

 Rare or less common late effects